bmccabe96/Movie_Box_Office_Analysis/README.md

 As you can see in the graph,There is a strong linear relationship between Budget and worldwide sales.
 So you can expect about $3.5 in worldwide revenue for every dollar spent on budget.
 Thus,our advice to Microsoft is to maximize profit and select a budget of around 50 million.(average budget of 10 most valuable films)
-Microsoft should follow our advice because almost all of the movies from the least expensive list have a budget between 20-50 million.
+Microsoft should follow our advice because almost all of the movies from the most valuable list have a budget between 20-50 million.
 This way Microsoft will be able to maximize their value and also maximizing profit. (since worldwide sales increases linearly with budget).
 Our estimation says they would generate $175 million in gross worldwide revenue, thus a net profit of $125 million.
 Not too shabby.